 - The candidate discusses how the research and/or theory is related to the next steps in ways that make some level of sense given the students and central focus.
 They may cite the research or theory in their discussion, or they may refer to the ideas from the research.
 Either is acceptable, as long as they clearly connect the research/theory to their next steps.
-The connection should include at least one reference to adolescent development theory and/or research.
 For example, the candidate would state, "The five students who have mastered lighting the Bunsen burner will use this skill to demonstrate for their classmates a study of convection currents in our geology class.
-According to Piaget cognitive theory, students in the middle school are at the "concrete operational stage.
-Students at this stage can organize logical thoughts, perform multiple classification tasks, order objects in a logical sequence and comprehend the principle of conversation.
-Working in a collaborative group, students will heat water in a beaker, add pepper flakes, and all will record the motion that the pepper flakes follow (rising with the less dense, heated water from the bottom of the beaker, close to the heat source to the top of the beaker where the water cools and becomes more dense, and sinking, again, along with the more dense water) thus applying the theory of active learning (Bonwell, 1991).
-This bonus activity is appropriate for the students' developmental stage according to Piaget.
-Students will be able to follow the lab procedure and present what they learned, which will impact their lab proficiency and will reinforce the skill that the others will need to master as we move into the follow unit that is more chemistry-based and will definitely use more lab equipment." - Scoring decision rules: To score at Level 4, the candidate must meet the primary criterion at Level 4 and make at least a fleeting, relevant reference to research and/or theory (meet the second criterion at least at Level 3).
+The students will heat water in a beaker, add pepper flakes, and all will record the motion that the pepper flakes follow (rising with the less dense, heated water from the bottom of the beaker, close to the heat source to the top of the beaker where the water cools and becomes more dense, and sinking, again, along with the more dense water) thus applying the theory of active learning (Bonwell, 1991).
+This bonus activity will support the students' lab proficiency and will reinforce the skill that the others will need to master as we move into the follow unit that is more chemistry-based and will definitely use more lab equipment." - Scoring decision rules: To score at Level 4, the candidate must meet the primary criterion at Level 4 and make at least a fleeting, relevant reference to research and/or theory (meet the second criterion at least at Level 3).